unt-libraries/untl-metadata-documentation/docs/tools/count-tool.rst

 ==========
-Edit Count
+Count Tool
 ==========

-The "Count" tool in the edit interface provides a listing of the number of entries in a field, i.e., how many records have 0, 1, 2, etc. entries in that field.
+The "Count" tool in the edit interface provides a listing of the number of entries in a field, i.e., how many re cords have 0, 1, 2, etc. entries in that field.

 *************
 General Notes